jundalisay/spblist/content/en/research/bohr/quantum/part-2/section-5.md

 - `−e` and `m` are the charge and the mass of an electron.1

-If the magnetic field is not constant, but if its intensity increases slowly and uniformly from zero, it is further simply shown that the electric induction forces, which will accompany the change in the intensity of the magnetic force, will just effect that a rotation as that described will be impressed on the original motion of the system.2
+If the magnetic field is not constant, but if its intensity increases slowly and uniformly from zero, it is further shown that the electric induction forces, which will accompany the change in the intensity of the magnetic force, will just effect that a rotation as that described will be impressed on the original motion of the system.2

 Moreover, as regards the effect of the magnetic field on the total energy of the system,3) the superposed rotation under consideration:
 - will not affect the mutual potential energy of the particles.